How to create Azure SQL database

 powershell create sql database azure

-Run the below complete script to create sql database on Azure using PowerShell in Azure
+Run the below complete script to create SQL database in Azure using PowerShell.

 $MysubscriptionId = '1cdf4300-dee5-4518-9c9c-feaa72a5cbd1'